 - Investment vehicles

 Brandywine Global’s minimum account requirements depend on the type of service and the investment strategy.
-However, most programs begin at $10 million.
+These minimums range from $5 million to $75 million.

 Brandywine Global provides its clients with discretionary investment advisory services.
 The firm also serves as a sub-advisor to pooled investment vehicles such as mutual funds and UCITS funds.
 In addition, Brandywine Global also functions as a sub-advisor to different wrap-fee programs under unaffiliated sponsors.